Exports

 Completed exports are saved against the project so you can open the export detail page and download the artifact.
 Download links are generated when you open the detail page and may expire, so reopening the page can create a fresh link.

-The number of saved exports and the number of exports you can start per hour are limited by team tier.
+Saved exports are limited by team tier, and starting an export uses the same hourly Task units balance as processing tasks.
 Older output files may also be purged after a retention period, so download important results when they are ready.

 Export artifacts as assets